miandfetter/ECE-9183-Proj30/README.md

 * Port **3000 → MiroTalk**
 * Port **8000 → FastAPI**
-* SSH tunneling used due to security restrictions
+* SSH tunneling is used due to network and security constraints

 ---

 # 💬 Explanation (for demo)

-> MiroTalk captures real-time transcripts and sends them to a FastAPI backend.
-The ML model generates summaries, and a fallback mechanism ensures reliability.
-Prometheus and Grafana are used to monitor system performance, and SSH tunneling is used to securely access services.
+> MiroTalk captures real-time transcripts and sends them to a FastAPI backend, where a transformer-based model generates summaries.
+A fallback mechanism ensures reliability, and Prometheus with Grafana is used to monitor system performance.

 ---